-- 3.1 The care pathway must be planned in consultation with the patient, their family and carers (where appropriate) and describes the patient's anticipated transition into, through and out of secure care.
-The indicators and criteria used for assessing progress and transition along the pathway include: - Nature and degree of mental disorder and its relationship to risk - Level of risk to others - Level of care and supervision required - Need for input from specialist services or staff - Need for offence/risk behaviour related therapy - Level of engagement with treatment/care plan - · Level of engagement in structured and meaningful activities

-Level of misuse of drugs or alcohol
+- 3.1.1 The care pathway must be planned in consultation with the patient and family and carers (where appropriate).
+The care pathway describes the patient's anticipated transition into, through and out of secure care. - 3.1.2 The indicators and criteria used for assessing progress and transition along the pathway include: - Nature and degree of mental disorder and its relationship to risk. - Level of risk to others - Level of care and supervision required - Need for input from specialist services or staff - Need for offence/risk behaviour related therapy - Level of engagement with treatment/care plan - · Level of engagement in structured and meaningful activities - Level of misuse of drugs or alcohol.